 Types of Anxiety Disorders in Children

 As children grow and learn about the world around them, it is not uncommon for them to develop worries, fears and anxious thoughts about potential dangers, loss, safety and even death.
 Although experiencing some anxiety is a perfectly normal part of growing up, anxiety that becomes overwhelming and debilitating can negatively impact a child’s performance in school, relationships with friends and family and even his or her physical well-being.
-If you suspect that your child has an anxiety disorder, it’s important that you do what you can to better understand the triggers so that you can better help your child manage the condition.
+If you suspect that your child has an anxiety disorder, it’s important that you do what you can to better understand the triggers to that you are more prepared to help your child manage the condition.

 Anxiety looks different in everyone and can result from different factors.
 By understanding the cause of your child’s worries, you can pinpoint the type of anxiety he or she has and identify an effective course of treatment.
 Common types of childhood anxiety disorders include the following: